sebastiand-cerebras/docker-cerebras-demo/README.md

 ### 🐙 Docker Compose Orchestration

 - **Central Role**: Docker Compose serves as the foundation for the entire multi-agent system
-- **Service Orchestration**: Manages the lifecycle of all three agents (DevDuck, Local Agent, and Cerebras)
+- **Service Orchestration**: Manages the lifecycle of all agents (DevDuck and two Cerebras sub-agents)
 - **Configuration Management**: Defines agent prompts, model configurations, and service dependencies directly in the compose file
 - **Network Coordination**: Establishes secure inter-agent communication channels